kmualim/kmualim.github.io/_portfolio/tantalizingtaste.md

 ---
 title : "Tantalizing tastes!"
 excerpt : "Our understanding of taste is as scarce as the brain.
 I believe that in a lot of ways, food is a language that can be understood globally and has to be deconstructed via posessing a greater understanding of our neuronal networks.

-# Project
-In a short exerpt, this project branches into discovering how our tastes and preferences generate neuronal spike information.
+In summary, this project branches into discovering how our tastes and preferences generate neuronal spike information.

 <br/><img src='/images/tongue.png'>"
 collection : portfolio